 New Mexico Psychology Licensure Requirements

-In New Mexico, psychology licensure is regulated by the Board of Psychologist Examiners.
+In New Mexico, psychology licensure is regulated by the Board of Psychologist Examiners (the Board).
 To become a licensed psychologist in New Mexico, you will need to earn a doctoral degree in psychology, complete two years of supervised work experience, and pass two exams.
-This can be a complicated and time-intensive process, so we’ve prepared a guide with information about everything you need to do to earn your psychology license in New Mexico.
-On this page are instructions for every step of the licensure process as well as answers to questions you may have about being a licensed psychologist in New Mexico, such as:
+This can be a complicated and time-intensive process, so we’ve prepared this guide with information about everything you need to do to earn your psychology license in New Mexico.

-Three Steps to Becoming a Psychologist in New Mexico
+How to Become a Psychologist in New Mexico

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 The first step for anyone who wants to become a practicing psychologist in any state, including New Mexico, is to earn a bachelor’s degree.
-This will usually take four years of full-time attendance (about 120 credits) and you will earn a Bachelor of Arts (BA) or Bachelor of Science (BS) when you graduate.
-You do not have to study psychology for your bachelor’s degree, but doing so can help you meet prerequisites that you might need when you are applying for graduate programs in psychology.
+This will usually take four years of full-time attendance (about 120 credits) to complete.
+You do not have to study psychology for your bachelor’s degree, but doing so can help you meet the prerequisites that you will likely need when you are applying for graduate programs in psychology.

 Some people choose to earn stand-alone master’s degrees in psychology after their bachelor’s degrees, though these are optional.
-They are not always required for entry into doctoral programs in psychology, and many students in doctoral programs earn master’s degrees as part of a combined degree.
+They are not always required for entry into doctoral programs in psychology, and many students in doctoral programs earn master’s degrees as part of the degree requirements.
 However, choosing to pursue a master’s degree can help you gain more experience before applying to doctoral programs.
 Another reason to consider a stand-alone master’s degree in psychology is that New Mexico issues a master’s-level psychology license, which is a good option if you do not want to go through the entire process of becoming licensed as a psychologist but would still like to work in the field.
-If you decide to pursue a master’s degree in psychology, know that these programs usually take two to three years to complete; you may also need to meet prerequisites for psychology coursework and take the Graduate Record Examination (GRE).
-Depending on the focus of the program, some award Master of Science (MS) degrees and others award Master of Arts (MA) degrees.
+If you decide to pursue a master’s degree in psychology, know that these programs typically require between 30 and 40 hours and take one to two years to complete.

 Please see our Psychology Schools in New Mexico page for programs to consider for the educational requirements described above.